jzurner1/School-Notes/10 - Hardware/15 - Network hardware and devices/Cisco Catalyst switches.md

 Cisco Catalyst switches are Cisco's brand of LAN switches.
 Within this brand, there are a number of switch series/families, where each series includies several specific models of switches that have similar features, prices, performance, and internal components.

+Cisco Catalyst switches are ready out of the box.
+They just have to be plugged in, powered on, and connected to switches.

 # Port naming scheme
 Each port has both an interface type and interface number.